7 Proven Tips for Anxious Parents to Relax

 Parenthood comes with many responsibilities, and worrying about your kid's well-being means that you’re taking your role seriously.
 That’s a good thing!
 But if your anxiety becomes all-consuming and uncontrollable, and you are overprotective of your kid, you might consider taking some steps to alleviate it.

 Simply telling yourself to stop worrying so much won’t do the trick.
 Instead, a good first step to cope with your parental anxiety is to accept it.
 Acknowledge your fears and give them space to exist.
 This way, your anxiety may have less power over you.

 2. Be proactive

 Find solutions to the things you’re anxious about.
-Are you concerned about your child looking at age-inappropriate online content?
-Install Ohana and block apps and websites you don’t want your child to see.
-But keep in mind to not overprotect your child.
-For example, not allowing your child to use a device at all is a step too much.
+Are you concerned about your kid looking at age-inappropriate online content?
+Use Ohana to block apps and websites you don’t want your kid to see.
+But keep in mind to not overprotect your kid.
+For example, not allowing your kid to use a device at all is a step too much.

 3. Learn about child development

 Parental anxiety starts with a self-made pressure to get it all right and be the perfect parent.
 Reading about child development can be a good strategy to feel more confident about your parenting skills.
 There are plenty of books on parenting so be sure to choose science-based literature.

 It’s been scientifically proven that exercise and meditation are great for reducing stress and anxiety.
 So go for a walk, go to the gym, do yoga, or practice mindfulness.
 You could also try breathing exercises to calm the nervous system and get immediate relief.